Hamiltonian thermodynamics on symplectic manifolds: Symplectic geometry of thermodynamics

 Since one can describe Hamiltonian dynamics on symplectic manifolds, this will allow us to describe the evolution of thermodynamic variables on the symplectic phase space on which the local (Darboux) coordinates are the conjugate variables appearing in thermodynamics.
 Such a construction shall describe the evolution of thermodynamic variables which may constitute a thermodynamic process of the system under consideration, e.g., isochoric transformation of an ideal gas.
 However, when one describes thermodynamic processes associated with a particular system, one must ensure that the Hamiltonian flow should be restricted to the space of equilibrium states -- otherwise, even if one picks an initial point on the phase trajectory to be an equilibrium state of the system, the trajectory may subsequently pass through points in the phase space that are not equilibrium states of the system under consideration.

 In other words, in order to provide a Hamiltonian description of a thermodynamic process, the space of equilibrium states should be invariant to the flow of the Hamiltonian vector field.
 Since Hamiltonian dynamics on symplectic manifolds conserves the Hamiltonian function, the level sets where the Hamiltonian assumes a constant value are invariant to the flow of the corresponding Hamiltonian vector field.
-Thus, given a thermodynamic system \((\mathcal{M}, \omega, \mathcal{E})\), one must choose a Hamiltonian \(H\) to describe a certain thermodynamic process in such a way that the Hamiltonian takes a constant value on the space of equilibrium states, i.e., the space of equilibrium states should be a level surface with a constant \(H\).
+Thus, given a thermodynamic system $(\mathcal{M}, \omega, \mathcal{E})$, one must choose a Hamiltonian $H$ to describe a certain thermodynamic process in such a way that the Hamiltonian takes a constant value on the space of equilibrium states, i.e., the space of equilibrium states is contained within the $H =$ constant surface; moreover, $X_H$ must be tangent to $\mathcal{E}$.
 More formally, one may furnish the following definition of a thermodynamic processes of a given system: